-The Notification of the EPA and council(s) are or Council as required by this condition is to be notified occur even if the licensee is unaware of the cause of the incident, or whether the incident is of significance to public health at the time of notification.
+Notification of the EPA or Council as required by this condition is to occur even if the licensee is unaware of the cause of the incident, or whether the incident is of significance to public health at the time of notification.

-For the purposes of this condition,
+For the purposes of this condition

-- (1) "overflow" does not include leakage. - "waters" do not include artificial watercourses that are dry at the time of the overflow or water in underground pipes or channels designed to receive or pass rainwater.
+(1) "overflow" does not include leakage.

+(2) "waters" do not include artificial watercourses that are dry at the time of the overflow or water in underground pipes or channels designed to receive or pass rainwater.